~a 1 (i·)a verb, intransitive

 s.th. be difficult

 Piene adapa i-wen' moli, i-aiae tae!
-Your language is easy, it's not difficult.
+Their language is easy, it's not difficult.

 Li-vete piene ñi i-aiae, ia li-lengi wako.
 They speak it with difficulty, but they understand it well.